Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

    core systemd services in the system
  - It should monitor and report the resource usage  through system syslog message
  - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
 By default  system monitoring service should get started by default.
- - It should support three levels of threshold for each
+ - It should support three levels of threshold limit for each resource type
+ - It should support INFO, WARN

 Resouce Monitoring
  - CPU Monitoring